camilodevlop/hardware_development/README.md

 ![PCB_teclado](https://user-images.githubusercontent.com/116608938/231616264-3ed3fc03-dffc-4b18-931e-946c5730b6c9.png)

-Con el objetivo de variar el tamaño del teclado, el contorno de las PCB se perfora con una terminación que se denomina ``Castellated''.
-Esta estrategia permite conectar en fila o columna varias PCB con el fin de agregar nuevas teclas (Fig. 9).
+In order to vary the size of the keyboard, the outline of the PCBs is perforated with a finish called ``Castellated''.
+This strategy allows connecting several PCBs in a row or column in order to add new keys (Fig. 9).

 Figure 9

 ![castellated_teclado](https://user-images.githubusercontent.com/116608938/231617340-18d414c1-6aa1-4d10-8234-5daabf2c512d.png)

-El contacto directo de la PCB con el Velostat se evita por medio de un separador adhesivo (Fig. 10).
-Para la fabricación de las bases de los teclados se utilizó una máquina CNC para cortar el acrílico (Fig. 11).
-El botón se eligió mediante pruebas de ensayo y error a partir de un conjunto de 7 botones que varían en diseño y rigidez (Fig. 12).
+Direct contact of the PCB with the Velostat is prevented by means of an adhesive spacer (Fig. 10).
+For the manufacture of the keyboard bases, a CNC machine was used to cut the acrylic (Fig. 11).
+The button was chosen by trial and error from a set of 7 buttons that vary in design and stiffness (Fig. 12).

 Figure 10.
-Partes del teclado: 1.
-Tuercas, 2.
-Sujetadores, 3.
-Botones, 4.
-Separador adhesivo, 5.
-PCB auxiliar, 6.
+Keyboard parts: 1.
+Nuts, 2.
+Fasteners, 3.
+Buttons, 4.
+Adhesive spacer, 5.
+Auxiliary PCB, 6.
 PCB, 7.
-Soporte, 8.
-Tornillos.
+Base, 8.
+Screws.

 ![explosion](https://user-images.githubusercontent.com/116608938/231619691-afb4bac8-a3d0-4fdd-99ea-f1b5ee2bb563.png)